lordofthejars/istio-refcard/Markdown Template.md

 ## Getting started with Istio

-*Istio* can be installed with _automatic sidecar injection_ or withoutit.
+*Istio* can be installed with _automatic sidecar injection_ or without it.
 We recommend as starting point *without* _automatic sidecar injection_ so you understand each of the steps.

 ### Installing Istio